Hopf Invariants for sectional category with applications to topological robotics: Hopf invariants for sectional category

-Let $p:{\mathcal A}\to X$ and $q:{\mathcal B}\to Y$ be fibrations with respective fibres $A$ and $B$.
-Our main result in this section shows how to construct Hopf invariants of $p\times q: \mathcal{A}\times\mathcal{B}\to X\times Y$ in terms of Hopf invariants of the factors.
-We begin by recalling the exterior join construction \cite{Bau,Stanley}.
-The following is a slight generalization of \cite[Proposition 2.9]{Stanley}.
+We now explain how the maps $\Phi_{n,m}^{A,B}$ can be used to construct (in Theorem~\ref{Hopfproducts} below) a Hopf invariant $H(p\times q)$ out of Hopf invariants $H(p)$ and $H(q)$.
+We begin by recalling the exterior join construction \cite{Bau,Marcum,Stanley}. {The following considerations are meant to prepare grounds for Proposition~\ref{exteriorjoin} below, which is} a slight generalization of \cite[Proposition 2.9]{Stanley}.